 • Note that there is no fixed meaning attached to any particular variation.
 The signals would typically have been agreed upon in advance.
 For example, it might be agreed that an officer would use Variation 1 to signal “concealed package” or Variation 2 to signal “empty handed”.

 • These methods are designed mainly for use on the types of shoes that C.I.A. officers would have worn in the 1950s, typically Oxfords (Balmorals) where the sides of the shoes meet in the middle (as seen in the first photo below).
-On such shoes, the underlying mess of laces would have been hidden on the inside, making it somewhat easier to spot the visible "signal" crossovers on the outside.
+On such shoes, the underlying mess of laces is hidden on the inside, with only the horizontals plus “signal” crossovers visible on the outside.

 Shoelace Lengths for C.I.A.
 Lacing